 Shingles are caused by the varicella-zoster virus, the same virus that causes chickenpox.
 After getting chickenpox, usually as a child, the virus lies dormant in little groups of nerve cells attached to sensory nerves along the spine, and sometimes inside the head.
 Most of us live with this and nothing happens.
 But for reasons that science does not yet fully understand, this virus can return in the form of shingles.The New Jersey Lawsuit

-This lawsuit filed in New Jersey a few weeks ago alleges that all 22 victims took Zostavax vaccine to avoid shingles, but instead developed a recurring strain of herpes zoster, which is more difficult to treat than usual.
+This lawsuit filed in New Jersey alleges that nearly 1,000 victims took Zostavax vaccine to avoid shingles, but instead developed a recurring strain of herpes zoster, which is more difficult to treat than usual.

 So what happened?
 Like most vaccines, Zostavax is the live form of the virus.
 The hope with vaccines is that a weakened form of the virus will act as a training course for the immune system.
 Zostavax is intended to provide just enough to keep the virus dormant and prevent a shingles outbreak.
 So the vaccine prepares the body to fight shingles without exposing it a powerful enough form of the disease that causes symptoms.